rmsk2/cbmcrypt/README.md

 ## Are you seriously proposing to use old computers for crypto?

 Well, not really.
-But this project shows that you can implement modern cryptographic algorithms on more or less primitive hardware.
+But this project shows that you can implement modern (symmetric) cryptographic algorithms as part of a usable piece of software on more or less primitive hardware.
+This is in my opinion relevant for the ongoing discussion about regulating the use of cryptographic algorithms by the general public.

+If practically secure cryptographic algorithms can be implemented on a class of computer systems that in principle can be and in fact has been be built by people with the relevant knowledge but very limited resources it becomes obvious that regulating the use of cryptogaphy in an ab solute sense requires in essence regulating knowledge and general purpose computing.